Domestic abuse can impact children and young people in many different ways and some may even experience abuse themselves.

 Many children and young people do cope with and survive living with abuse, at times displaying extraordinary resilience.
 However there can be negative, long lasting impacts on a child or young person’s psychological and emotional wellbeing.

-How does domestic abuse affect children?
+How does domestic abuse affect children and young people?

 Children and young people may suffer with: